 The Timing of that Judicial Review

 As Revelation 1 moves forward through many introductory messages, the imagery of Christ comes into John’s view among seven lampstands, collectively a symbol of the Christian church.
-Christ is seen as in the middle of those churches as:
+Christ is seen in the middle of those churches as:

 - A priest – by His dress